DimitriPalmer22/Relapse-Code-Documentation/_temp/01-19 Dimitri Todo.md

 - Slight motion blur

 Shaders

 - Fullscreen Posterization shader to reduce the range of colors
 - Fullscreen Halftone shader that puts dots all over the screen
 - Cel shader for the enemy models

+## Features to Test
+- Sliding down the first slope
+- The wall-running system
+-

-### Scenes to test
+### Scenes to Test
+- NAB_PlayerData
 - Garden_Ghostrunner
-	- Sliding down the first slope
-	- Wall running